raim-io/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 4-listmorefiles: This displays current directory contents, including hidden files (startig with .) using the long format.
 - 5-listfilesdigitonly: This displays directory contents in long format, with user and group IDs displayed numerically, including the hidden files.
 - 6-firstdirectory: This creates a directory named my_first_directory in the /tmp/ directory.
+- 7-movethatfile: This moves the file betty from /tmp/ to /tmp/my_first_directory.
+-